Towards Structural Reconstruction from X-Ray Spectra: Methods

 \section{Methods}

+After ionisation from a Ge 1s orbital, the electronic system is left in a highly excited state, which decays by either Auger decay or by emission of a photon, accompanied by a transition of an electron from a higher-energy orbital.
+For germanium, transitions from 3p to 1s orbital give rise to so called K$\beta$ emission spectra.
+Since the Ge 3p orbitals constitute valence orbitals, Ge K$\beta$ XES is highly sensitive to chemical bonding of the active Ge site.

 We study data of amorphous GeO$_2$ from statistical spectral simulations over a range of 11 pressure values from 0 GPa to 120 GPa.
-These XES spectra, simulated using the OCEAN code\cite{vinson2011bethe, gilmore2015efficient} (version 2.5.2), are based on real-space configurations from \textit{ab initio} molecular dynamics simulations reported earlier by Du \textit{et al.}~\cite{du2017oxygen}.
+These XES spectra, simulated using the OCEAN code \cite{vinson2011bethe, gilmore2015efficient} (version 2.5.2), are based on real-space configurations from \textit{ab initio} molecular dynamics simulations reported earlier by Du \textit{et al.}~\cite{du2017oxygen}.
+We used the Quantum ESPRESSO program package (version 5.0) \cite{giannozzi2009quantum, QEwebsite} for sampling the ground state wave functions and electron densities at the gamma point with a plane wave cutoff of 100 Ry (see Ref.~\citenum{Spiekermann2022} for more details).
+Transition matrix elements are then calculated using the Haydock recursion method \cite{haydock1975electronic} as implemented in the OCEAN code using a Lorentzian width of 1.0 eV for the continued fraction.
 At each pressure point, Ge K$\beta$ XES spectra of 18 structurally uncorrelated AIMD simulation snapshots containing 72 GeO$_2$ formula units were calculated for each Ge atom.
 For 5 pressure points only 17 out of 18 snapshots yielded spectra in a finite time frame due to convergence issues, resulting in 13896 XES spectra.
 The spectra of individual Ge sites were aligned and normalized for each pressure to yield a constant K$\beta_5$ line peak position and intensity in its ensemble average spectrum.

 Even though extensive from a statistical simulation viewpoint, the available dataset is still rather limited for sophisticated ML algorithms.
 In this case, using a descriptive numerics allows for condensing structural and spectral information to a few parameters, resulting in an improvement of ML performance.
 We apply descriptors to both the spectrum and the atomic structure of the system (see below).